The

 Delaware Gazette and State Journal 2 Jun 1887 pg 2

-country's dead brought a hearty response from old and young, men and women.
-The
+graves of the country's dead brought a hearty response from old and young, men

-various other beautiful designs.
-Women and children were busily engaged
+wreaths, bouquets and various other beautiful designs.
+Women and children were

-yesterday in plucking daisies which were contributed in large quantities as
+busily engaged yesterday in plucking daisies which were contributed in large

-Burial ground of Ezion M.E.
-Church, located between 2nd and 3rd and Union and
+Cemetery - Burial ground of Ezion M.E.
+Church, located between 2nd and 3rd and

 No mention of St. Peters or Union Cemetery

-Burial ground of Ezion M.E.
-Church, located between 2nd and 3rd and Union and
+Cemetery - Burial ground of Ezion M.E.
+Church, located between 2nd and 3rd and

 No mention of St. Peters or Union Cemetery

-African-American cemeteries were active, they are not noted on this historic
+although several African-American cemeteries were active, they are not noted on

 Front, Union, 2nd, 3rd

-of Union on Pyles lane from Lancaster to Second St. (no reference to St.
+(colored) - West of Union on Pyles lane from Lancaster to Second St. (no

-may refer to either the cemetery located on French above 12th or St. Peters
+Cemetery' may refer to either the cemetery located on French above 12th or St.

-have been located in Mt.
-Olive from burials listed as 'Union' cemetery.
+some stones have been located in Mt.
+Olive from burials listed as 'Union'

-Burial Ground of Ezion M.E.
-Church; located between Second and Third; and Union
+cemetery - Burial Ground of Ezion M.E.
+Church; located between Second and

 different newspapers and death records.